 Try to minimize any payments or bills that need to be paid during your hike – can you get a cheaper cell phone plan?
 Cheaper car insurance?
 Can you rent out your house or sublet your apartment?

-Do plan for emergency expenses on the trail – emergency doctors visits for illness or injury, extra nights in town if your injured or sick, or a potential flight home.
+Do plan for emergency expenses on the trail – emergency doctor’s visits for illness or injury, extra nights in town if you injured or sick, or a potential flight home.
+Consider purchasing traveler’s insurance for your long-distance hike.

 Keep in mind there is no set amount of time it takes to prepare for a long hike, it might take some people years to be financially, physically, and mentally prepared and it might take others several months.

-Ready for more?
-Check out these articles to help you prepare for your long distance hike:
+Ready for more tips on hiking the Appalachian Trail?
+Check out these articles to help you prepare:

 - Skills You Need To Hike The Appalachian Trail